Alien vs. Predator Central logo

 Bishop morphing an egg in a cryotube in William Gibson's Alien 3'

-The eggmorphing concept showed up in some of the alternate scripts for Alien 3, including Eric Red's and Willaim Gibson's.
+The eggmorphing concept showed up in some of the alternate scripts for Alien 3, including Eric Red's and William Gibson's.
 William Gibson's script was later turned into a book, comic, and even an audio drama, all featuring an egg growing inside Bishop the android on the USS Sulaco.
 However, this wasn't a full eggmorphing, the egg was growing out of the lower part of Bishop's body and his upper half remained untouched.
 Presumably, when the Alien Queen cut off Bishop's legs with her tail, she inserted Alien spores inside of him, which started to slowly develop.
-During the weeks that Bishop and the others were in hypersleep, the spores grow into a fully sized egg, continuing the Xenomorph's survival for this alternate Alien 3.
+During the weeks that Bishop and the others were in hypersleep, the spores grew into a full-sized egg, continuing the Xenomorph's survival for this alternate Alien 3.

 Behind The Scenes